SanjeevKGupta/example/tfvisual/README.md

 A python based implementation using two containers with detection time below < 0.5 sec without any GPU accelerator on Intel NUC.

-- Image capture and classfication
+- Image capture and classification
 - Http and kafka message bridge

 ## Build, publish and use of IEAM system in a shared environment